All Episodes

 This fun game has the team throwing toilet paper in an orderly fashion while additional roles are constantly introduced, says a Project Hope report.

-In I'm not making this up.
+I'm not making this up.

 In response to inquiries from the Sun Sentinel, U.S. Senator Bill Nelson, Democrat Florida, sent an email to FEMA on Thursday asking for a review of the program.

-The way some of the money is reportedly being used raises some red flags with me, said Nelson, who has uh criticized FEMA in the past for wasteful spending.
+The way some of the money is reportedly being used raises some red flags with me, said Nelson, who has criticized FEMA in the past for wasteful spending.

 Now, aside from everything you heard here, which is just patently ridiculous, can I ask a question?

-About grabbing kids who survived hurricanes and performing a song as a character called Wendy Biggie.
+What in the world is therapeutic about grabbing kids who survived hurricanes and performing a song as a character called Wendy Biggie and saying, Windy Biggie is our friend?

 Wendy Biggie is strong wind.